Ratatouille with Baked Eggs, Garden Salad, Toasted Bread with Olive Oil

 Cook time: 2 hours

 The Ratatouille can be made a day ahead and then warmed up just before adding the eggs.
-Enjoy this homey fresh-from-the-garden vegetarian dish with the bright and earthy KB Estate Red Blend.
+Enjoy this homey fresh-from-the-garden vegetarian dish with the bright and earthy KB by Knights Bridge Red Blend.

 ⅓ cup extra-virgin olive oil